 The 2013 Arkansas peanut crop is on track to have the highest yield and grade since peanut production returned to the state in 2010.
 Last year was a very good year for peanut production with an average yield of 4,500 lb/A and grade of 73.
-Though 40% of the runner peanut crop has yet
+Though 40% of the runner peanut crop has yet to

 Continue reading Arkansas peanut harvest exceeds expectations

 Sclerotinia blight was detected earlier this month in a commercial peanut field near Pocahontas, AR.
 This is a common soilborne disease of peanut in Texas, Oklahoma, Virginia, and North Carolina; however, until now it has not been reported in Arkansas.
-In fields with a history of sclerotinia blight it is common to have pod
+In fields with a history of sclerotinia blight it is common to have pod losses

 Continue reading Peanut disease alert: Sclerotinia blight of peanut detected in Arkansas

 Though planting was delayed due to cool, wet weather in the spring and wet, cloudy conditions during pegging and pod formation were less than ideal for peanut production, overall, the crop is looking good to excellent.
-This year half of the total acres (~11,000) were planted in high oleic runners (GA09B, FloRun 107 and
+This year half of the total acres (~11,000) were planted in high oleic runners (GA09B, FloRun 107 and FL

 Continue reading Considerations for late season peanut diseases and determining when to dig

 The University of Arkansas Division of Agriculture is excited to announce the release of an app that will help producers calculate the dollar and nutritive value of manure and allow them to share results via email.
-Yesterday, I, along with Dr. Karl VanDevender, U of A Division of Agriculture Professor/Extension Engineer, released the “Manure Valuator” app
+Yesterday, I, along with Dr. Karl VanDevender, U of A Division of Agriculture Professor/Extension Engineer, released the “Manure Valuator” app for